 All Comers Band

-The All Comers Band rocks the Community Dance on First Fridays! ~ Details on the calendar, including the BFS Community Care Policy.
+The All Comers Band is led by Maisie Newell and the group rocks the Community Dance on First Fridays!
+See the calendar for details, and read the BFS Community Care Policy if you plan to participate.

 ~ ~ ~ ~ ~ ~ ~ ~

-The All Comers Band (ACB) is a merry assemblage of musicians, led by Willy Clemetson & Benjamin Foss, who play for the Belfast Flying Shoes (BFS) Community Dances.
+The All Comers Band (ACB) is a merry assemblage of musicians, led by Maisie Newell, who play for the First Friday Community Dances and other special programs.

 ~ ~ ~ ~ ~ ~ ~ ~